How to Solve Physician Shortage?

 - Lack of interest in medicine: Many students choose alternative career options due to the expensive cost of medical education, the stress, and the long hours associated with being a doctor.

-- Undersupply of Medical Schools: Medical schools are not generating enough doctors to satisfy the rising demand, creating a scarcity of qualified healthcare workers.
+- Undersupply of Medical Schools: Medical schools need to generate more doctors to satisfy the rising demand, creating a scarcity of qualified healthcare workers.

 - Lack of Financial Incentives: Due to a lack of financial incentives and the stress and long hours involved with such disciplines, physician specialties like primary care and rural medicine are experiencing a physician shortage.